ObjectBoxPC/quizcast/README.md

 You can use the `question` archetype to create questions.
 It contains some information on its usage.

 Intermissions can be created using the `intermission` archetype.
-Be prepared to create your own question numbers, as the weights of the intermission slides will lead to "skipped" question numbers otherwise.

 Introduction slides can be created using the `intro` archetype.
 These will be placed at the beginning of the quiz.
-Introduction slides can use weights independent of questions and intermissions, and do not require creating new question numbers.
+Introduction slides can use weights independent of questions and intermissions.

 ## Suggestions for Site Configuration